What are good questions to ask the interviewer?

 - Can you please talk more about the company’s mission and vision?

 Research and preparation

 It’s best to start preparing for your interview as soon as you know you’ve been selected for one.
-Start by going to the company’s website, reading any news you can find in them, look into the competition, check their social media accounts, even consider purchasing some of their products or services if appropriate.
+Start by going to the company’s website, reading any news you can find on them, looking into the competition, checking out their social media accounts, and even consider purchasing some of their products or services, if appropriate.

-Being prepared will help you make the above questions more targeted and informed.
+Being prepared will help you make the above questions to ask the interviewer more targeted and informed.
 If you don’t have time to prepare, these questions are designed to be generic enough that you can ask them at almost any company or job opportunity.

 Thank you for reading CFI’s guide to asking good questions in an interview.